As Basel III comes into force, we look at the impact of the Net Stable Funding Ratio (NSFR) on the gold market.

 There has been much debate about the implications of Basel III on the bullion industry.
 What is clear is that the under the current rules the cost to banks of holding gold on balance sheet will increase – the NSFR requires 85% of required stable funding.
 This is punitive and does not acknowledge the highly liquid nature of gold, and the way gold is often transacted as a currency.
 The World Gold Council and London Bullion Market Association recently wrote1 to the Prudential Regulatory Authority (PRA) setting out our concerns about the NSFR and the 85% Required Stable Funding (RSF) in particular:

-- The current clearing and settlement system would be undermined – the increased costs may make participation in the clearing and settlement regime commercially unviable, potentially leading to some banks existing the system.
+- The current clearing and settlement system could be undermined – without an appropriate exemption, the increased costs may make participation in the clearing and settlement regime commercially unviable, potentially leading to some banks existing the system.

 - Liquidity could be drained – the cost of taking on gold deposits as unallocated gold would increase compared to the cost of custody services for allocated gold.
 Unallocated gold is an essential source of liquidity for the effective functioning of the clearing and settlement system.